menu icon

 Notes

-• *If you don't like your vegetables to be too soft, you can add them during the last 3 hours on high or last 4 hours on low.
+• Note on vegetables: *If you don't like your carrots and potatoes to be too soft, you can add them during the last 3 hours on high or last 4 hours on low.

-• Leftover roast and vegetables should be stored in an airtight container in the fridge for up to 4 days.
+• Fridge storage: Leftover roast and vegetables should be stored in an airtight container in the fridge for up to 4 days.

-• They can be frozen for up to 2 months, but make sure you let the roast cool completely first.
+• Freezer storage: Leftovers can be frozen for up to 2 months, but make sure you let the roast cool completely first.

 Nutrition